slorber/combine-promises/README.md

 const [company, user] = await Promise.all([fetchUser(), fetchCompany()]);
 ```

-This code becomes particularly dangerous as size of the array promise grows over time.
+This becomes more dangerous as size of the promises array grows.

 With `combinePromises`, you are using explicit names instead of array indices, which makes the code more robust and not sensitive to destructuring order: